gaspardthrl/LearningOutLoud/content/post/double_ml.md

 }
 </style>

-Before anything I want to thank **Matheus Facure Alves** for his material <a href="https://matheusfacure.github.io/python-causality-handbook/landing-page.html#acknowledgments">_Causal Inference for The Brave and True_</a> which was of great help to understand this topic.
+Before anything I want to thank **Matheus Facure Alves** for his material [_Causal Inference for The Brave and True_](https://matheusfacure.github.io/python-causality-handbook/landing-page.html#acknowledgments) which was of great help to understand this topic.

 ---